antuelle78/awx-install-on-k3s/README.md

 ```

-4. If you followed the instructions above and defined an api key for cloudfare as well as
+4. If you followed the instructions above and defined an api key for cloudflare as well as
    a valid email address, then you can run:
+   This has only been tested with cloudflare, but might work with other providers.

 ```
 ansible-playbook -i YourInventoryFile deploy_nintr_cloudflare.yml